rahulm2492/WeatherAPI/README.md

 This is the DEMO Weather Forecast App.
 Steps to Develope and Contribute :

 npm install
-npm run dev for Developement Mode providing sytatic sugar for Hot MOdule Reloading. npm run tdd for running unit test while developing module. npm run test for unit testing. npm run build for making build and deploy.
+npm run dev for Developement Mode providing sytatic sugar for Hot Module Reloading.
+npm run tdd for running unit test while developing module.
+npm run test for unit testing. npm run build for making build and deploy.